ArjuArch/Python_Miniatures/README.md

 # Python_Miniatures
-Contains some python mini projects that i have done in my learning of python.
+Contains some python mini projects that i have done in my learning of python 🐍.